bluebird75/winpdb/README.rst

 *Winpdb Reborn - A GPL Python Debugger, reborn from the unmaintained Winpdb*

-by Philippe Fremy, and Nir Aides as initial author
+by Philippe Fremy as maintainer, and Nir Aides as initial author

 Website: https://github.com/bluebird75/winpdb